2008 Dodge Nitro

 The Nitro looks and feels larger than its size, with a high seating position that SUV owners like, and good cabin space.
 It features Load 'n' Go, a cargo storage system whereby the rear seats and front passenger seat fold totally flat in seconds; additionally, the cargo floor slides rearward out over the rear bumper, and can hold 400 pounds, making the loading of heavy objects much easier.
 It could prevent back injuries.

-The Nitro comes in either two-wheel drive or four-wheel drive, with a choice of V6 engines, one old and one new.
-The new 4.0-liter V6 is better than the old 3.7-liter, with 50 more horsepower and fuel economy that's only one or two miles per gallon less.
-However the 4.0-liter engine only comes in the top-of-the-line R/T model, which costs about $2700 more than the most popular SLT.
-But a five-speed automatic also comes with the R/T, and that transmission, too, is better than the standard four-speed in the SLT.
-The R/T has a more comfortable ride, as well.
+The Nitro comes with either two-wheel drive or four-wheel drive, with a choice of V6 engines.
+The newer 4.0-liter V6 is better than the old 3.7-liter, with 50 more horsepower and fuel economy that's only one or two miles per gallon less.
+However the 4.0-liter engine only comes in the top-of-the-line R/T model, which costs about $3200 more than the most popular SLT.
+But a five-speed automatic also comes with the R/T, and that transmission is also better than the standard four-speed in the SLT.
+Surprisingly, the R/T has a more comfortable ride, as well.

 There are three types of upholstery: basic cloth, a handsome stain-repellant cloth, and beautiful perforated leather.
 No matter which covering, the seats are very comfortable.
 The cabin is quiet thanks to heavy use of sound deadening material, and visibility out the rear and to the front corners of the Nitro is excellent.

-For a base price of $19,225, a Nitro owner gets many safety features that are usually optional on other vehicles, such as front and rear side airbags, side curtain airbags, an electronic stability program with traction control and brake assist, electronic roll mitigation and a tire-pressure monitor.
+For a base price of $19,595, a Nitro owner gets many safety features that are usually optional on other vehicles, such as side curtain airbags, an electronic stability program with traction control and brake assist, electronic roll mitigation and a tire-pressure monitor.

 Walk AroundDodge publicity makes a big thing about the Nitro's looks, citing its so-called athleticism.
 We're not sure.
 We might call it brawny, but mostly it just looks boxy.
 The exaggerated fender flares are the only rounded parts in the styling.
 Every other angle is square-ish.
 It looks and feels larger than mid-size, which some will find to be a good thing.